-The Group's Treasury Risk department monitors forthcoming regulatory standards pertaining to CRD IV: Liquidity closely.
-The Group monitors actual and forecast anticipated liquidity holdings over the planning horizon with cash-flow forecasts considered each month by ALCO.
-The CRD's liquidity coverage requirements, designed to ensure that financial institutions hold sufficient highly liquid assets on hand to weather short term liquidity disruptions, are monitored routinely by Treasury Risk.
 The Group holds sufficient liquid assets, including high quality liquid assets required to cover Pillar 2 risks, throughout its forecast horizon to remain compliant with the Basel Committee on Banking Supervision's Liquidity Coverage Ratio.
-At 31 December 2017 the Group held a Liquidity Coverage Ratio of 180%.
-This is in excess of the current minimum requirement of 90% set by regulators (rising to 100% from 1 January 2018).
-This is calculated with reference to a liquidity buffer of £453.6m and net liquidity outflows of £251.8m.
+At 31 December 2018 the Group held a Liquidity Coverage Ratio of 179%.
+This is in excess of the current minimum requirement of 100% set by regulators.
+This is calculated with reference to a liquidity buffer of £392.8m and net liquidity outflows of £220.6m.

-The Basel Committee on Banking Supervision published the final standard on the calculation of the Net Stable Funding Ratio in October 2014.
-The Net Stable Funding Ratio is defined as the amount of available stable funding relative to the amount of required stable funding.
-The Group's Net Stable Funding Ratio at 31 December 2017 was 143%, well in excess of the expected minimum holding of 100%
+The Basel Committee on Banking Supervision Net Stable Funding Ratio is defined as the amount of available stable funding relative to the amount of required stable funding.
+The Group's Net Stable Funding Ratio at 31 December 2018 was 144%, well in excess of the expected minimum holding of 100%

-The table below shows the Group's credit risk exposures to Treasury counterparties at 31 December 2017.
+The table below shows the Group's credit risk exposures to Treasury counterparties at 31 December 2018.

-Risk Weighting (credit quality step) S&P rating and Fitch IBCA Moody's Rating 2017 2016
+Risk Weighting (credit quality step) S&P rating and Fitch IBCA Moody's Rating 31-Dec- 18 31-Dec- 17

-£m £m
+Group £m Group £m

 Central banks and Central Governments

-0% AAA-AA- Aaa to Aa3 266.8 266.2
+0% AAA-AA- Aaa to Aa3 223.7 266.8

 Cash collateral pledged to derivative counterparties

-0% Cash collateral pledged to c counterparties only derivative 226.1 235.6
+0% Cash collateral pledged to derivative counterparties only 200.4 226.1

+Multilateral Development Banks

+0% AAA-AA- Aaa - -

+Financial Institutions

+20% AAA-AA- Aaa to Aa3 8.5 -

-Asset Backed Securities · · ·
+Asset Backed Securities

-20% AAA-AA- Aaa to Aa3 157.2 152.9
+20% AAA-AA- Aaa to Aa3 138.5 157.2

 Covered Bonds

-10%-20% AAA-AA- Aaa to Aa3 138.1 119.1
+10% AAA-AA- Aaa to Aa3 117.4 138.1

 Central banks: Failed institutions

-Legacy exposures - 150% 0.1 0.2
+Failed institutions 150% 0.1 0.1

-Cash in hand and equivalent cash ite ems

-Cash in hand and equivalent cash item s 0% 1.4 2.5
+Cash in hand and equivalent cash items

+0% 3.8 1.4

+Total 692.4 789.7